brannm/academic-kickstart-mrb/content/home/experience.md

   location = ""
   date_start = "2017-01-01"
   date_end = "2018-03-01"
-  description = """Provide individual sessions for a local college student to excel in chemistry courses and fulfill dreams of becom-ingx a veterinarian."""
+  description = """Provide individual sessions for a local college student to excel in chemistry courses and fulfill dreams of becoming a veterinarian."""

 [[experience]]
   title = "Teaching Assistant, General Chemistry w/ Lab (CHEM 112)"